Final 7-Day Review Plan and Readiness Checklist

 Key Takeaways

-• The last week should include hands-on subnetting, wireless, VLAN, routing, tools, and log interpretation drills.
+• The last week should drill subnetting, wireless, VLANs, routing, tools, and log interpretation by hand rather than passive rereading.

-• Readiness is based on objective coverage, explanation quality, timing, and lab comfort rather than memorized answers.
+• Readiness is measured by objective coverage, explanation quality, timing, and lab comfort—not by recognizing memorized answers.

-• The final day should emphasize light review, command recall, tables, and rest instead of cramming new material.
+• On the final day favor light review, command recall, and rest over cramming new material.

 Final 7-Day Review Plan

-The current CompTIA Network+ N10-009 exam blueprint weights the domains as Networking Concepts 23%, Network Implementation 20%, Network Operations 19%, Network Security 14%, and Network Troubleshooting 24%.
-Your final week should reflect that weighting, with extra time on troubleshooting because it is the largest domain and because many performance-based questions are practical.
+The current CompTIA Network+ N10-009 blueprint weights the five domains as Networking Concepts 23%, Network Implementation 20%, Network Operations 19%, Network Security 14%, and Network Troubleshooting 24%.
+The exam delivers up to 90 questions in 90 minutes, mixing multiple-choice with performance-based questions (PBQs), and the passing score is 720 on a 100–900 scale.
+PBQs usually appear at the start—flag and skip ones that stall you so you protect the roughly one-minute-per-item budget.
+Your final week should reflect the weighting, with extra time on Troubleshooting (largest domain) and Concepts.

 7-Day Plan